Kotlin is a relatively new JVM language that has been in active development by JetBrains since 2011.

 Keep in mind that since we collapsed the estimates into single point values that are most favorable for Kotlin, the other possible outcomes will show a greater overhead associated with switching to Kotlin.
 Therefore, the single point values that were stated in the previous section are probably the most favorable for Kotlin from the entire set of possible outcomes.

-We opened this post by showing how subjective judgements of developers can be misleading in comparison of programming languages.
+I opened this post by showing how subjective judgements of developers can be misleading in comparison of programming languages.

 More effort means that the companies that switch to Kotlin will need to spend more money in order to get the same functionality, and the users will need to wait longer for the products.